Nakhchivan Autonomous Republic: Etymology

-Variations of the name Nakhchivan include Nakhichevan, Naxcivan, Naxçivan, Nachidsheuan, Nakhijevan, Nuhișvân, Nakhchawan, Nakhitchevan, Nakhjavan, and Nakhdjevan.
+Variations of the name Nakhchivan include Nakhichevan, Naxcivan, Naxçivan, Nakhijevan, Nakhchawan, Nakhitchevan, Nakhjavan, and Nakhdjevan.
 Nakhchivan is mentioned in Ptolemy's Geography and by other classical writers as "Naxuana".

 The older form of the name is Naxčawan (Նախճաւան).
 According to philologist Heinrich Hübschmann, the name was originally borne by the namesake city (modern Nakhchivan) and later given to the region.
 Hübschmann believed the name to be composed of Naxič or Naxuč (probably a personal name) and awan, an Armenian word (ultimately of Iranian origin) meaning "place, town".

 In the Armenian tradition, the name of the region and its namesake city is connected with the Biblical narrative of Noah's Ark and interpreted as meaning "place of the first descent" or "first resting place" (as if deriving from նախ and իջեւան) due to it being regarded as the site where Noah descended and settled after the landing of the Ark on nearby Mount Ararat.
 It was probably under the influence of this tradition that the name changed in Armenian from the older Naxčawan to Naxijewan.
 Although this is a folk etymology, William Whiston believed Nakhchivan/Nakhijevan to be the Apobatērion ("place of descent") mentioned by the first-century Jewish historian Flavius Josephus in connection with Noah's Ark, which would make the tradition connecting the name with the Biblical figure Noah very old, predating Armenia's conversion to Christianity in the early fourth century.